Matt Olson Player Props: Braves vs. Marlins

 Matt Olson At The Plate

-- Olson is batting .256 with five doubles, a triple, six home runs and 15 walks.
+- Olson has six doubles, a triple, six home runs and 16 walks while hitting .267.

-- Among qualified hitters, he ranks 84th in batting average, while his on-base percentage ranks 54th and he is 25th in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 73rd, his on-base percentage ranks 44th, and he is 17th in the league in slugging.

+- Olson has reached base via a hit in 14 games this season (of 23 played), and had multiple hits in eight of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.